lazingbird/shopping-cart/README.md

 [Live Preview](https://shopping-cart-o43v3npnk-lazingbirds-projects.vercel.app/)

-# Shopping Cart (Digital games and related products e-commerce mockup)
+# Shopping Cart (Front-end e-commerce mockup for digital games and related products)

 Study project for the **The Odin Project** course to practice React and learn how to handle routes with React Router.
 Styled with Tailwind and deployed to Vercel.
 Game data fetched from the [RAWG Video Game API](https://rawg.io/apidocs).